-2:00 Frequency Dates for the year Board Retreat Preparation for meetings, e.g., how to access minutes & other materials, online e.g., Dropbox E. Review packet of materials - 20 minutes for quiet review F. Time for questions - 20 minutes New Board Member Orientation Checklist 40 40 Ministry's Mission StatementBoard of Trustees / Directors Handbook N.B.
-Bylaws & Reserved powers (printed or online) Strategic Plan - where we are now Financial position - assets; endowment, reserve Budget - how we are doing Advancement and / capital campaign info - how we are doing Board Goals - if set List of current board members w/ contact info Ministry Organizational Chart Tech Directions: How to access board meeting materials online, if available Recent newsletters, publications List of acronyms & glossary of terms Ministry website Other materials as appropriate 2:45 Close of meeting - Encourage new members to sit next to their mentors at board meetings & call them if they have questions.
+D. Board Meetings - handout 10

+Frequency 10

+Dates for the year

+Board Retreat

+Preparation for meetings, e.g., how to access

+minutes & other materials, online e.g., Dropbox

+2:00 E. Review packet of materials - 20 minutes for quiet 40 40

+2.00 review 10 10

+F. Time for questions - 20 minutes

+New Board Member Orientation Checklist

+Ministry's Mission Statement

+Board of Trustees / Directors Handbook

+N.B.
+Bylaws & Reserved powers (printed or

+online)

+Strategic Plan - where we are now

+Financial position - assets; endowment, reserve

+Budget - how we are doing

+Advancement and / capital campaign info - how we

+are doing

+Board Goals - if set

+List of current board members w/ contact info

+Ministry Organizational Chart

+Tech Directions: How to access board meeting

+materials online, if available

+Recent newsletters, publications

+List of acronyms & glossary of terms

+Ministry website

+Other materials as appropriate

+2:45 Close of meeting - Encourage new members to sit next to

+their mentors at board meetings & call them if they have

+questions.

-Please contact Sister Grace D'Amico, SSND, Coordinator for Board Development, Ministry Services, at (914) 262-7935, adamico@amssnd.org. if you
+Please contact Yvonne DeBruin, Director of Ministry Services, at (410) 377-7774, X 1153 ydebruin@amssnd.org if you

-- ➤ Have questions, would like to would like to order materials, or the links don't work; - ➤ Would like to invite S. Grace to conduct a joint orientation board retreat (Session One) for the ministries in your geographical area - ➤ Would like to schedule a webinar for one or more of the topics indicated in Session One.
+- ➤ Have questions, would like to would like to order materials, or the links don't work; - ➤ Would like to invite Yvonne to conduct a joint orientation board retreat (Session One) for the ministries in your geographical area - > To view the schedule of board orientation webinars and to register, click here.